johnj974/triathlon-checklist/README.md

 </p>
 <p>During manual testing of the site I noticed that on some of the pages the content when expanded was flowing beyond the footer element and
-   it was ok on other pages, I had originally wanted to keep the footer to the bottom of the page but I had to change that to accomadate all the pages.
-Initially the events page when viewed on mobile was only side scrollable and seemed to be flowing outside of the parent div
-    which messed up the alignment of the header and footer elements on the page which did not look good so I used a media query to change the layout of the information presented so that it would appear in a card like display when on a smaller screen.
+   it was ok on other pages, I had originally wanted to keep the footer to the bottom of the page but I had to change that to accomadate all the pages.I set a container height for the main sections of the pages and this then ensured that the footer would stay below them with the relative positioning.
+Initially the events page when viewed on mobile was only side scrollable and seemed to be flowing outside of the parent div which messed up the alignment of the header and footer elements on the page which did not look good so I used a media query to change the layout of the information presented so that it would appear in a card like display when on a smaller screen.
    </p>
 <p>Validation testing was done on all of the code using HTML CSS and PEP8 validators, all errors in CSS and PEP8 validations were fixed.
-   There is a line that is being flagged for being too long in the pep8 validator that i used, I left it that way as to split it affected the edit page for the home page.To see the failure see line 49 in the app.py file and split the code after find_one and move the split code a line below, this causes the code to fail.
+   There is a line that is being flagged for being too long in the pep8 validator that i used,I originally addressed this issue but found out after that this position change effected the functionality of the site hwere i was getting a 404 error when the edit button was pressed on the edit page and also the edit screen was not populating with the already preselected checklist items so I reverted to the original code.
+   To see the failure see line 49 in the app.py file and split the code after find_one and move the split code a line below, this causes the code to fail.
     </p>